Questions on Fellowship

 Hello: I am a member of a local WELS church and attend meetings and work with other Christians and we have a prayer before and after the meeting.
 Even though they are not members of WELS, is it wrong to participate in the group prayers?
 Also, if I share a meal with my family, who are all Christians, but not all WELS, what about grace before the meal?
 Thank you for your thoughtful response.

 I take it that when you ask about participating in an “LCMS church,” you have in mind a worship service in an LCMS church.
-Building on that assumption, I can be present at such a worship service, but I will refrain from doing what I do in a worship service in a church of our Continued.
+Building on that assumption, I can be present at such a worship service, but I will refrain from doing what I do in a worship service in a church of our fellowship: worshiping and communing.
+Certainly, I will be respectful of those who are worshiping and seek not to be a distraction to them.

 After studying WELS’ worship and fellowship practices, my understanding is that non-WELS members are not allowed to lead the singing, play, or preach in our worship services, marriage ceremonies, etc. Yet our church uses music videos by groups such as Casting Crowns as the “hymns” in our contemporary service.
 If it is OK for Baptist youth ministers like the Casting Crowns to play and lead the songs in a worship service via video, would it also be OK for a Baptist minister to preach the sermon via video?
 Neither seems right to me.
 Using these videos seems inconsistent with our fellowship practices because we are advocating and promoting Christian pop musicians in our worship service when we do not share their beliefs.
 Shouldn’t we be using the talents and active participation of our own WELS musicians instead of giving the appearance of being in fellowship with heterodox denominations?